njm25/NCCasino/README.md

 ## Overview

-NCCasino is a Minecraft plugin built on Bukkit/Paper, bringing popular casino games like Blackjack and Roulette to your server.
+NCCasino is a Minecraft plugin built on Bukkit/Paper, bringing popular casino games like Blackjack and Roulette to minecraft servers.
 The plugin is still under active development.

 ## Features